mozilla/fxa/features/FxA-15-OAuth-Management/README.md

 ## Hypothesis

-We believe that by adding OAuth services and functionality to disconnect the services for Firefox Accounts users will improve the quality and security of FxA for everybody.
+Being able to disconnect the services from user settings will improve the quality and security of our service.
+This functionality is a core feature for services that provide OAuth relier login.
 We will know this is true when we see activity in the "Connected apps and devices"

 ## Metrics